Configuration#

 None

-) Function that implements JupyterLite-specific modifications of notebooks.
+) Fully qualified name of a function that implements JupyterLite-specific modifications of notebooks.
 By default, it is

 None